The Submissive Training Mini-Course

 Before You Decide To Jump In Head First

-Please take a breath and spend some time understanding you first.
-If you don’t take the necessary time to do some self reflection before you dive into BDSM you will find yourself in for a shockingly painful ride.
+Please take a breath and spend some time understanding yourself first.
+If you don’t take the necessary time to do some self-reflection before you dive into BDSM, you will find yourself in for a shockingly painful ride.

 - What does submission/slavery look like to you?